Frequently Asked Questions - Sessions, Fees, and Rebates

 Yes.
-If you have extras cover that includes speech pathology, psychology, and/or psychiatry, you will be able to claim a rebate from your health fund provider.
+If you have extras cover that includes psychology you will be able to claim a rebate from your health fund provider.
 The rebate varies depending on your level of cover, so please call your Private Health Fund for more information.

-You may pay for your psychology or speech pathology session by Cash, Eftpos (cheque or savings card), or Credit Card.
-If you have a MHCP, or a Chronic Disease Management Plan, then the full fee of the session is to be paid before the Medicare rebate is processed as we are not a bulk-billing clinic.
+You may pay for your psychology session by Cash, Eftpos (cheque or savings card), or Credit Card.
+If you have a MHCP, a Chronic Disease Management Plan, then the full fee of the session is to be paid before the Medicare rebate is processed as we are not a bulk-billing clinic.
 Once the fee is paid, our receptionist will be able to process your Medicare rebate straight away if we have a copy of your relevant paperwork.
 We do this by using our online claiming system.
 This means that once payment is made, our receptionist will process your Medicare claim on your behalf, and Medicare will transfer the rebate into your nominated bank account that you have provided to Medicare.
 Please note that Medicare no longer issues cheques for rebates.
 If you do not have your bank details saved with Medicare then we would recommend that you to do this in order to make the processing of your claim easier.
 Please also note that to be eligible for a Medicare rebate you will need a valid referral, and/or a MHCP, or Chronic Disease Management Plan in place.

 Private Health Fund Rebates